We welcome any feedback, good or bad, about the Local Offer and other services found on the Local Offer.

 We will listen to your suggestions to change the Local Offer to meet local needs and to influence the future direction of the Local Offer.

-At the time of the 2020 Vision events, we create a survey asking people who use the Local Offer a few questions about how they use the Local Offer and what they are looking for.
+At the time of the 2020 Vision events, we created a survey asking people who use the Local Offer a few questions about how they use it and what they are looking for.